jugglinmike/command-the-command-line/src/material/process-bounds/index.md

 ???

 Be careful, though!
-The terminal applies the operators from left to right, so their order matters when using the `2>&1` shorthand:
+The terminal applies the operators from left to right, so their order matters when using the `2>&1` shorthand.
+If we specified the two redirections in reverse, the result wouldn't match what we want:

 1. (initial state)
    - `ls` standard output -> terminal standard output